 Balmony is an attractive perennial herb that has straight and square stalks growing up to a height of about 60 cm to 120 cm or two feet to four feet.
-The plant bears gleaming leaves that grow opposite to each other, are dented along the edges and get thinner to become pointed at the end.
-The plant blooms between July and September.
+This herb bears gleaming leaves that grow opposite to each other, are dented along the edges and get thinner to become pointed at the end.
+Balmony blooms between July and September.

 The natives of North America have been using the herb to cure several ailments and since long it has been considered to be an effective and popular tonic, purgative and laxative.
 However, it is altogether a different aspect that the doses of the herb taken by these aborigines raise questions regarding the tonic value of balmony leaves.